 Risk Assessment (RA)

 In cases where practical challenges or project costs prevent full site remediation, a Risk Assessment (RA) may represent a viable option for undertaking environmental due diligence.
 Unlike the generic environmental site standards prescribed in O.Reg.
 153/04, a Risk Assessment allows property owners to develop less stringent, site-specific criteria to meet an appropriate standard of care.
-A risk assessment based Record of Site Condition (RSC) provides site-owners with indemnification from the Ministry of Environment, Conservation and Parks (MECP) and is generally more cost-effective than remediation to generic site standards.
+A risk assessment-based Record of Site Condition (RSC) provides site owners with indemnification from the Ministry of Environment, Conservation and Parks (MECP) and is generally more cost-effective than remediation to generic site standards.

 Risk Assessments determine the probability that a hazard (e.g., environmental contamination in the soil or groundwater) will cause harm to humans and the ecological environment, under specific conditions of exposure.
-Accordingly, a RA includes both a Human Health Risk Assessment (HHRA) and an Ecological Risk Assessment (ERA) to determine the risk of adverse health effects to humans and flora/fauna, respectively.
+Accordingly, an RA includes both a Human Health Risk Assessment (HHRA) and an Ecological Risk Assessment (ERA) to determine the risk of adverse health effects to humans and flora/fauna, respectively.

 Once the risk of exposure has been calculated via the HHRA and ERA, the RA submission process starts with the filing of a Pre-Submission Form (PSF) to the MECP.
 The MECP will review the PSF and provide comments/feedback indicating whether additional investigation is required in support of the RA.